-The WestMAC Friends of the Arts (FOTA) will hold their next meeting on Tuesday 6 March at 5.30pm in the Staff Common Room.
-Parents are encouraged to become involved in FOTA as a way of providing valuable support to all students and staff involved in our diverse and excellent arts programs.
-Many thanks to those FOTA members who provided supper after the concert on Thursday as well as the Bake Sale on Friday.
+The Friends of the Arts (FOTA) will hold their next meeting on Tuesday 6 March at 5.30pm in the Staff Common Room.
+Parents are encouraged to become involved in FOTA as a way of providing valuable support to all students and staff involved in our diverse and excellent Arts Programs.
+Many thanks to those FOTA members who provided supper after the concert on Thursday, which was aslo used at the Bake Sale on Friday.

-Neil Flottmann - Director of Creative Arts and Extra Curricular
+Neil Flottmann - Director of Creative Arts and Extra-curricular